Annual Corporate Governance Report

 Recommendation 10.1 | |||

-1. Board has a clear and focused policy on the disclosure of non-financial information, with emphasis on the management of economic, environmental, social and governance (EESG) issues of its business, which underpin sustainability. | Compliant | Please see EESG found on our website at www.generali.com.ph: | |
+1. Board has a clear and focused policy on the disclosure of non-financial information, with emphasis on the management of economic, environmental, social and governance (EESG) issues of its business, which underpin sustainability. | Compliant | Please see EESG found on our website at www.generali.com.ph | |

-2. Company adopts a globally recognized standard/framework in reporting sustainability and non-financial issues. | Compliant | Please see Sustainability Report found in this link | |
+2. Company adopts a globally recognized standard/framework in reporting sustainability and non-financial issues. | Compliant | Please see Annual Report | |

 Principle 11: The company should maintain a comprehensive and cost-efficient communication channel for disseminating relevant information.
 This channel is crucial for informed decision-making investors, stakeholders and other interested users. | |||